 Ray of Hope's Director, Juanita Hebard, speaks about the work of Ray of Hope.
 "Many times in Taiwan, parents force their daughters to have abortions to 'save face' for the family.
 Grandmothers are the worst.
 They do not realize the lasting heartache the girls will have," Hebard said.

 Ray of Hope provides a free maternity home, with residential counselors, for those pregnant women who have no support system.
 It, and their Bedwell Home Training Center, are furnished almost entirely with items donated by local businesses.
 According to Hebard, doctors in Taiwan rarely give ladies the option of adoption.
 Adoption is often considered a double death – death to self in being pregnant and death in giving up the child.

 Ray of Hope teaches clients My Baby & Me, giving women the truth on motherhood, adoption and abortion.
 Their crisis pregnancy center offers crisis pregnancy counseling, a 24 hour help line, fetal and abortion education, pre and postnatal follow up, parenting classes, post abortion and sexual abuse recovery and adoption referrals.

 Six hours away from Ray of Hope's center in Tainan is the orphanage where hundreds of babies have been adopted, many from Ray of Hope.
 Neither agency accepts any profit from clients or from adoption.
 The children adopted from this orphanage are usually adopted to couples unable to conceive.
-Ray of Hope does not stop with care of pregnant women and adoption, they also run a thrift store in order to train and give mothers opportunities.
+Ray of Hope does not stop with care of pregnant women and adoption, they also run a bakery in order to train and give mothers opportunities.